swannodette/baduk/_posts/2017-05-14-sakuri-matsuri.markdown

 enough to get me out there.

-My Go friends Ien Cheng and Logan Buckley were also interested in intending which provided extra motivation.
+My Go friends Ien Cheng and Logan Buckley were also interested in attending which provided extra motivation.
 So we found ourselves early Sunday morning piling into my car in Brooklyn to make the first round by 10am.
 The drive was a little over an hour and the scenery of Long Island along the way was the pleasant green of springtime.